 Dean Takahashi, Senior Director, joined the YIO in 1986 and has broad portfolio responsibilities working with office staff and external managers.
 He also deals with asset allocation, spending policy, and various University financial policy issues.

 Dean received his Bachelor of Arts in Economics from Yale College and his MPPM from Yale's School of Management.
-A Lecturer in Economics, Dean teaches a senior economics seminar in Yale College and a course on endowment management at the School of Management.
+An Adjunct Professor in the Practice of Finance, Dean teaches a senior economics seminar in Yale College and a course on endowment management at the School of Management.
 Dean is a contributing author to Managing Investment Portfolios: A Dynamic Process (3rd edition), a CFA Program curriculum textbook.

 Currently, Dean is a member of investment committees for the Kresge Foundation, Save the Children, and the Foote School.
 Dean was formerly a board member of Foote, Choate Rosemary Hall, the Edith B. Jackson Child Care Program, Asian Community Services of New Haven, the Boston Community Loan Fund, and two NYSE-listed investment companies.
 Prior to joining the Investments Office, Dean worked at Affirmative Investments in Boston and as a VISTA volunteer in Vermont.
 During the financial crisis, he briefly served as a Special Governmental Employee at the U.S. Department of the Treasury.